Access4all/adg/pages/examples/forms/required/_examples/required-input-with-asterisks-as-icons/README.md

 ---
-title: "Required input with asterisks as icons"
+title: 'Required input with asterisks as icons'
 compatibility:
   Keyboard only:
     status: pass